tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 ## Theory

 Authentication on its own does not make a system secure.
-When we have authenticated a user it just means that we know their identity.
+When we authenticate a user it just means that verify their identity.

 Identity is not part of the CIA-triad.

 ![CIA triad](./assets/cia-triad.drawio.png)

-But confidentiality and integrity is.
+However, confidentiality and integrity is.
 Both goals have to do with authorization.
 To determine whether someone (or something) is authorized to do something, we need to have established identity.